-Learning Outcomes The learner will: ssment Criteria learner can: 1.
-Understand how to respond in the event of 1.1.
-State what action to take in the event of an accident or emergency in the workplace accidents and emergencies in the workplace 1.2.
-Identify simple safety signs on display in the workplace and say what they mean 2.
-Understand the potential causes of accidents or ill health in the 2.1 List how accidents can happen in a particular workplace and how they could be prevented work environment 2.2 State two examples of possible hazards to health in a work environment 3.
-Understand the main responsibilities of both employer 3.1 Give an example that illustrates one aspect of an employer's responsibility for health and safety in the workplace. and employee in relation to safe working practices 3.2 Identify how an employee can take responsibility for own safe working practices
+Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to respond in the event of 1.1.
+State what action to take in the event of an accident or emergency in the workplace. accidents and emergencies in the workplace.
+1.2.
+Identify simple safety signs on display in the workplace and say what they mean.
+2. Understand the potential causes of accidents or ill health in the 2.1 List how accidents can happen in a particular workplace and how they could be prevented. work environment.
+2.2.
+State two examples of possible hazards to health in a work environment.
+3. Understand the main responsibilities of both employer 3.1 Give an example that illustrates one aspect of an employer's responsibility for health and safety in the workplace. and employee in relation to safe working practices.
+3.2 Identify how an employee can take responsibility for own safe working practices.